-Property name Function MODEL property device.
-For other types of y usually has a value that is a single letter that specifies the type of sub-circuits and hierarchical blocks this letter must be 'X'.
-For of device refer to the table in Summary of Simulator Devices.
-If this not present, the first letter of the REF property will be used to device. to the ref proceeding to the ref proceeding to the process of the termination of the process of the termination of terminatio of termination o tion only: The value of this property and a '\$' symbol are prefixed operty to obtain the first word of the device line in the netlist hence with SPICE syntax.
-(This won't be done if the first letter of the REF lready the same as the value of the MODEL property as this would ary.)
-SIMULATOR property simulator the advising the required for the SIMetrix/SIMPLIS product.
-It declares which e symbol is compatible with.
-This is only for the purpose of user if a part may not work with a particular simulator.
-It does not nctionality of that part for any simulator.
-This propert y can have one of three values: SIMetrix Symbol compatible with SIMetrix simulator only.
+Property name Function MODEL property This property usually has a value that is a single letter that specifies the type of device.
+For sub-circuits and hierarchical blocks this letter must be 'X'.
+For other types of device refer to the table in Summary of Simulator Devices.
+If this property is not present, the first letter of the REF property will be used to identify the device. to the ref process to the complying v tion only: The value of this property and a '\$' symbol are prefixed operty to obtain the first word of the device line in the netlist hence with SPICE syntax.
+(This won't be done if the first letter of the REF already the same as the value of the MODEL property as this would be ary.)
+SIMULATOR property This is only required for the SIMetrix/SIMPLIS product.
+It declares which simulator the symbol is compatible with.
+This is only for the purpose of advising the user if a part may not work with a particular simulator.
+It does not affect the functionality of that part for any simulator.
+This property can have one of three values: SIMetrix Symbol compatible with SIMetrix simulator only.
 SIMPLIS Symbol compatible with the SIMPLIS simulator only.
 Dual Symbol compatible with both SIMetrix and SIMPLIS